What you can do to be more sustainable

 - The University of York is a fully supportive member of One Planet York

-6. Living on campus?
-Student Switch Off
+6. Take climate action with Student Switch Off

 Here are some examples of things you can do: